mibesr/software-articles-by-Efron-Licht/articles/quirks/quirks.md

         PaddedPoint  8    2
     ```

-- An unreachable member variable means you have to use the key-value notation to make a literal of that struct, _even within it's own package_.
+- A blank field makes it difficult to initialize a struct without specifying key names.
+So as not to waste space, use a [`zero-sized type`](#zero-sized-type) for this.

     This means that if you add a field to the struct later, it's not a breaking change for users.
-So as not to waste space, use a [`zero-sized type`](#zero-sized-type) for this.

     ```go
     type LogOptions struct {
         Level int8
         LogTime, LogFile, LogLine bool
-        _ [0]int
+        _ [0]int // reserve space to expand the struct
     }
     ```

     Be careful with this: sometimes you _want_ changes to the API to be breaking changes, and changing the size of commonly-used types can have unforseen performance ramifications.
-It's best used for quality-of-life structs like the logging configuration above.
+    Blank fields should be used sparingly, but can be nice for configuration.

 - Adding a field of uncomparable type makes the entire struct uncomparable.
-    Structs comprised only of [comparable](https://go.dev/ref/spec#Comparison_operators) types (that is, ones where you can use the `==` operator) are themselves comparable.
+    Structs comprised only of [comparable](https://go.dev/ref/spec#Comparison_operators) types (that is, ones where you can use the `==` operator) are themselves comparable, and can be used as keys in hashmaps or compared using `==`.
+The compiler implements these by generating comparison and hash functions for each comparable type in your code.
+This (very slightly) bloats the binary & compilation time.
 You may not want this to happen.
-Additionaly, the compiler has to generate a comparison function for each struct of this kind, which bloats the binary and increases compilation times.
-You can avoid this by having an unreachable member variable of an uncomparable type: the usual candidate is `[0]func()`, since it's zero-sized.

-    ```go
-        type NotComparable struct {
-            N, M int
-            _ [0]func()
-        }
-        var a, b NotComparable
-        a == b
-    ```

-    >  invalid operation: a == b (struct containing [0]func() cannot be compared)
+Prevent this having a blank field of uncomparable type (the usual candidate is the ZST `[0]func()`).
+If you have the kind of performance requirements that need this, you'll know.
+Don't do it "just because"; it's confusing.

-- Unreachable member variables can provide hints to tooling about how a type should be used.
+- Blank fields can provide hints to tooling like `go vet` about how a type should be used.
 The most famous example of this is `copylock`.
 See [go issue #8005](https://github.com/golang/go/issues/8005#issuecomment-190753527) for more details.

 ### Putting it together: A generic zero-sized type